sf105/sttp-book/chapters/pragmatic-testing/test-code-quality.md

 then become complex.
 And worst: while tests are different from each other, their fixtures might have some intersection.

-Given this possible intersection among the different fixtures, a less attentive developer might decide to declare a "large" fixture that works for many different tests.
+Given this possible intersection among the different fixtures, as well as the difficulty that it is to keep build these complex entities and fixtures, a less attentive developer might decide to declare a "large" fixture that works for many different tests.
 Each test would then use a small part of this large fixture.